smarticoai/public-api/docs/ui/minigames/UIGuide_playMiniGame.md

 [`getMiniGamesHistory`](../../api/classes/WSAPIMiniGames.md#getminigameshistory)
 row if you need to recover it later.)
 Note: "explicit claim" prizes are NOT covered by the server-side auto-acknowledge fallback, so for these you MUST acknowledge or the prize is never credited.
+To let the user decline the prize instead of claiming it, see "Decline / forfeit" below.

 Modal contents per prize: